genidma/teatime-accessibility/README.md

 - presets for time, reminders (including audible bell(s)), basic statistics
 - visual effects (gifs): animations upon completion of a Session and dynamic skins

+> [!NOTE]
+> the main branch holds the code for the regular (and non-photosensitive version)

 > [!IMPORTANT]
 > a **photosensitive version** of the app is also available from the releases section, please see below [link](https://github.com/genidma/teatime-accessibility/tree/main-dev?tab=readme-ov-file#photosensitive-epilepsy-safe-version)

-> [!NOTE]
-> the main branch holds the code for the regular (and non-photosensitive version)
+- - code submission for the initial photosensitive version by @shanaya-gupta

 _New features are added regularly_.
 Please see the [feedback](https://github.com/genidma/teatime-accessibility?tab=readme-ov-file#feedback) section towards the end of this Readme.